uschpc/webportal-netlify-gatsby/src/pages/content/announcements.md

 featuredImage: ../../../static/images/Comment.png
 ---

 All CARC systems will be down beginning Dec.
 27 for a major data center upgrade.
-Systems will remain inaccesible throughout winter recess, which runs from Dec.
+Systems will remain inaccessible throughout winter recess, which runs from Dec.
 25 until Jan.
 3. More information [here](/news-and-events/news-and-announcements/holiday-recess-maintenance-downtime).